 “I’m so sorry, master.”

 “There’s no need to be.”
 Silver bangs spilled on her brow.
 Trickling lower to tangle with tears the Cetra tried to sniff away.
 The Great General cleaned her face once more with nothing but gentle care.
 Afterwards Aeris fell against his side, too weakened and drained to sit up.
-Around her thick arms locked hale and secure, lifting the maid to his lap.
+Around her, arms locked secure and hale, lifting the maid to his lap.
 Summer gazed up at a face still angelic, light undimmed for being cut.

-This morning as the night before, Sephiroth fed his charge.
+This morning, as the night before, Sephiroth fed his charge.
 Mako behind halved lids did burn, but she wasn’t meant for his wrath.
 He’d known war without and war within, and yet her plight was worse.
-In the mist of memory, he’d commanded men who’d have surrendered their minds before.
+In the mist of memory, he’d commanded men who’d have surrendered their minds for less.